We propose a method for discovering and visualizing the differences between two learned

 representations.

 Below we show the output of RDX.
-Our method generates an explanations that answers the question: what does model A considers to be more similar than model B (and vice versa)?.
+Our method generates an explanations that answers the question: what does model A considers to be more similar than model B (and vice versa)?
 This means, in the left panel, the images within each image grid are considered more similar by model A than by model B. We can see that model A has some cleanly grouped 3s (grid 1 and 2) and 5s (grid 3) that model B considers to be dissimilar.
 On the right, we see that model B considers digits from different classes more similar than model A does (grid 2 and 3).
 Now, if we try to guess the models corresponding to model A and model B, we can intuit that model B is MS since we saw that MS has more mixing between the classes.
+Check out our demo/game to compare RDX explanations to the baselines on several other comparison tasks!

-RDX aims to sample images that are close together in one model's representation, but far apart in the other model's representation.
-This is done by constructing a graph for each representation and clustering the difference between graphs.
-In the figure, we can see that the green points are tightly grouped in the MS representation, but spread apart in the ME representation.
-In the last column, we show the corresponding image grids (indicated by color).
-In the second slide, we show how the images from the grid spread apart into their correct clusters in the ME representation, showing us conclusively that MS confuses some 3s, 5s and 8s that ME categorizes correctly.
+RDX aims to identify images that are close together in one model's representation, but far apart in the other model's representation.
+For example, in the figure, we can see that the green points are tightly grouped in the MS representation, but spread apart in the ME representation.
+We achieve this by constructing a graph for each representation and clustering the difference between graphs.
+In the last column, we show image grids corresponding to each cluster (indicated by color).
+Each cluster corresponds to some concept.
+The green concept shows that MS confuses some 3s, 5s, and 8s that ME categorizes correctly.
+We can see this more clearly in the second slide.
 This result partially explains the performance difference between the models.

 Additionally, DL methods generate linear combinations of concept vectors.
 Sometimes we need to consider the contributions of multiple concepts when thinking about an image.
 However, it is extremely difficult to gain meaning from looking at a weighted sum over image grids.
 How are we supposed to anticipate that the sum of these two concepts will lead to a fairly normal looking 5?
 This problem is amplified when we consider that the explanations might not accurately reflect the meaning of the concept vector, as we saw in the previous section.